Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 1: Daily parent volunteer group is the same and some might not feel like part of the PTA.
-Root Cause: Some parents might not feel comfortable helping with PTA events due to language barriers or different social groups.

 Goal 1: Student Achievement